mongodb/snooty/README.md

 ## Staging

-Ensure that you have properly configured your Giza/AWS keys.
+Install [mut](https://github.com/mongodb/mut) and ensure that you have properly configured your Giza/AWS keys.
 Then, from root, run:

 ```shell
 make stage